-One of the most luxurious trains on the continent, the Eastern and Oriental Express offers a variety of journeys across Asia, the most popular of which being that between Singapore and Bangkok.
+One of the most luxurious train journeys in Asia, the Eastern and Oriental Express offers a variety of journeys across Asia, the most popular of which being that between Singapore and Bangkok.
 This is a three-day-long excursion in which you can travel in pre-eminent luxury, with 24-hour steward service in a private cabin.
 It is an expensive (between £2000-3000) but unforgettable journey that takes you through rural landscapes, colonial cities, tea plantations, temples and more.

 7. Yangon to Mandalay sleeper train, Myanmar

-Not for the fainthearted, this 13-hour trip offers little by way of creature comforts- but is a truly unforgettable experience.
+Not for the fainthearted and one of just two overnight journeys to make our Top 10 list of train journeys in Asia, this 13-hour trip offers little by way of creature comforts- but is a truly unforgettable experience.
 One ETG traveller who took the trip summarises the experience:

 “Would we do it again?
 Probably not a 13-hour journey.
 Are we glad we decided to experience it?
 Absolutely, 100 per cent yes.
 We all agree it was one of the best adventures we have had and we wouldn’t have missed it for anything.”
 Read their full blog post here.